Oak Cliff: Public

-In 2011 the district closed Maynard Jackson Middle School.
-Prior to summer 2011 the community often complained about poor conditions at the school.
+In 2011, the district closed Maynard Jackson Middle School.
+Prior to summer 2011, the community often complained about poor conditions at the school.
 DISD rezoned the students to Kennedy Curry Middle School in southern Dallas.

 Zan Wesley Holmes Jr. Middle School, which opened in 2012, is in Oak Cliff.

 Rosemont Elementary School is located in North Oak Cliff.
-In 2015 of The Dallas Morning News wrote that it had "strong academics, passionate students and devoted parents" and that it "is considered a neighborhood gem in North Oak Cliff".
-The parents stated that principal Anna Brining had worked to make the school strong; in 2015 DISD notified Brining that her contract will not be renewed.
+In 2015, The Dallas Morning News wrote that it had "strong academics, passionate students, and devoted parents" and that it "is considered a neighborhood gem in North Oak Cliff".
+The parents stated that principal Anna Brining had worked to make the school strong; in 2015, the DISD notified Brining that her contract would not be renewed.

-In addition, Life School, a state charter school operator, has a K-12 Oak Cliff campus.
+In addition, Life School, a state charter-school operator, has a kindergarten-grade 12 Oak Cliff campus.